wwuliang/sliding-window-image/README.md

 A functional component inspired by https://camillemormal.com/ sliding window of images using HTML, CSS, and Javascript.

 The sliding window's parallax effect currently best works with images that are 16:9 ratio.

+For faster loading speed, I recommend using more compressed images.